MFEK/libspiro/README.md

 SPIRO_REVERSE_SRC:
 There may be a need to reverse the spiro path direction.
 This option edits the source spiro path, and reverses the information, then proceeds to continue doing libspiro calculations with the reversed path.
-When libspiro is done calculating bezier output, you will also have a reversed (input) spiro path, therefore save the new spiro path if you need it.
+When libspiro is done calculating Bézier output, you will also have a reversed (input) spiro path, therefore save the new spiro path if you need it.
 This simplifies this process for the calling program to a simple option 'SPIRO_REVERSE_SRC', and the results are up to date as per ths version of libspiro.
 NOTE - libspiro calculations are a one-way calculation, so you are not likely to see the same results in the reverse spiro path direction, but if you need this option, it is available here.

 SPIRO_CUBIC_TO_BEZIER:
-LibSpiro default action is to create cubic bezier curves.
+libspiro default action is to create cubic Bézier curves.

 SPIRO_CUBIC_MIN_MAYBE:
 Cubic arcs can potentially be made with greater bends and less points.